On completeness and parametricity in the realizability semantics of System F: System and positive types

-The class $\forall^{+}_{2}$ is the class of types in which the $\forall$ quantifier occurs only in positive positions.
-The class $\forall^{-}_{2}$ is the class of types in which the $\forall$ quantifier occurs only in negative positions.
+It is easily checked that $\forpiudue$ is the class of types in which the $\forall$ quantifier occurs only in positive positions and $\formenodue$ is the class of types in which the $\forall$ quantifier occurs only in negative positions.